 - Regularly scalped

-Looking past the extremely rare and extremely expensive Umbreon VMAX Alt Art card, which can see values of over $1,000 on its own, Evolving Skies is still an impressive set of Pokémon that is a great expansion for anyone looking to fill their binders with popular Pokémon and gorgeous art.
+Looking past the extremely rare and extremely expensive Umbreon VMAX Alt Art card, which sell for over $1,000 on its own, Evolving Skies is a great expansion for anyone looking to fill their binders with popular Pokémon and gorgeous art.

-The clear chase card is the aforementioned Umbreon VMAX, which is one of the most valuable cards in recent memory, but there are plenty of other pulls that are worth hoping for.
-Rayquaza VMAX, Leafeon VMAX, and Glaceon VMAX are just a small trio of cards that are worth getting, but even then, there’s a lot more to love in Evolving Skies.
+The clear chase card is the aforementioned Umbreon VMAX, one of the most valuable cards in recent memory, but there are plenty of other pulls.
+Rayquaza VMAX, Leafeon VMAX, and Glaceon VMAX are all well worth having, to name a few.

-Once again, as a Sword and Shield expansion, it can be hard to get a hold of Evolving Skies packs – expect to pay a premium over the original retail price.
+As a Sword and Shield expansion it can be hard to get hold of Evolving Skies packs - expect to pay a premium well above the original retail price.
 However, it remains a high-quality set that is worth every penny.

 Pokémon classic and rare packs